HeroCTF/HeroCTF_v6/Pwn/Buafllet/prod/README.md

 Now, you can spray with any object it will ends in the chunk.
 The rest is straightfoward, using a "good" object, we leak kaslr, heap address and gain arbitrary read/write to patch creds, or using modprobe_path.

 The object choosen in the PoC [exploit.c](exploit/exploit.c) is tty_struct, since it's very simple.
-But any other techniques works also.
+But any objects works as well.